Like the queen piece in chess

 Bodies motivated by language,

-Will Rawls is a New York-based choreographer, performer and writer.
-His work has appeared at the MoMA and MoMA PS1; MCA, Chicago; Danspace Project; New Museum of Contemporary Art; Issue Project Room; Portland Institute for Contemporary Art; Walker Arts Center.
-At Danspace Project, he co-curated Lost and Found, comprised of performances and artist projects focused on the intergenerational impact of HIV/AIDS on dancers, women, and people of color.
-His writing has been published by Artforum International, the Hammer Museum, the Museum of Modern Art.
-He is a recipient of a Guggenheim Fellowship, a Robert Rauschenberg Residency and a Foundation for Contemporary Arts grant.
-He teaches and lectures widely in university, community and festival contexts.
+Will Rawls is a New York-based choreographer, performer, curator and writer.
+His work explores the relationship between dance and language through the prisms of blackness, abstraction and opacity.
+Rawls’s choreographic work has appeared at Museum of Modern Art, Museum of Contemporary Art, Chicago; Danspace Project; New Museum of Contemporary Art, Issue Project Room; Hirshhorn Museum and Sculpture Garden; Portland Institute for Contemporary Art; Whitney Museum of American Art; MoMA PS1; Fisher Center at Bard; Abrons Arts Center.
+In 2016 he co-curated Lost and Found, a six-week program of performances, artist projects and panels at Danspace Project that considered the intergenerational impact of HIV/AIDS on dancers, women and people of color.
+His writing has been published by Artforum, the Hammer Museum, the Museum of Modern Art and les presses du réel.
+He is a recipient of a Guggenheim Fellowship, a Robert Rauschenberg Residency and a Foundation for Contemporary Arts grant and is Currently a Hodder Fellow at Princeton University.